JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ## Day 7: Handy haversacks

-Learn how to use regular expressions, use Java's compute methods for HashMaps from Kotlin for dynamic calculations of the value in the map, use the `forEachLine()` function to read files, and compare two types of search algorithms: depth-first and breadth-first.
+Learn how to use regular expressions, use Java's `compute()` method for HashMaps from Kotlin for dynamic calculations of the value in the map, use the `forEachLine()` function to read files, and compare two types of search algorithms: depth-first and breadth-first.